 VIEW THE ISSUE HERE

-We also hear from ACI World director general, Luis Felipe de Oliveira; discover the latest news from ACI’s World Business Partners; and celebrate the 50th edition of our popular ‘people matters’ column.
+We also hear from ACI World director general, Luis Felipe de Oliveira; discuss the importance of creating a work culture where employees feel valued and respected in our regular ‘people matters’ column; and report on the latest news from ACI’s World Business Partners (WBP).

 Go to Source...